franklesniak/retropie-setup/README.md

 Use the arrow keys to select `Back`, then press **Enter**.
 1. Use the arrow keys to select `Back` again, then press **Enter**.

+#### Install SkyScraper

+The menu user interface in RetroPie (EmulationStation) allows for the display of game descriptions, screenshots, and video previews of games.
+These make the overall interface look very nice/polished.

+The act of downloading and preparing these descriptions/screenshots/video previews is called "scraping" and it is performed using a software utility known as a "scraper."

+Arguably, the best scraper to run on a RetroPie is called `skyscraper`.
+However, you may also run scraping operations remotely from the technician's computer.
+Nevertheless, if you want the ability to run scraping operations from the RetroPie system itself, you should install `skyscraper`.

+1. Use the keyboard's arrow keys to select `opt` (`Manage optional packages`), then press **Enter**.
+1. Use the keyboard's arrow keys to select `233` (`skyscraper`), then press **Enter**.
+1. Use the keyboard's arrow keys to select `S` (`Install from source`), then press **Enter**.
+1. Use the keyboard's arrow keys to select `Yes`, confirming that you want to install from source, then press **Enter**.
+1. Wait for the software to install.
+1. When the software finishes, you will be back at the RetroPie Setup menu.
+Use the arrow keys to select `Back`, then press **Enter**.
+1. Use the arrow keys to select `Back` again, then press **Enter**.

 #### Wrap-Up Optional Packages

 1. Use the keyboard's arrow keys to select `Back` again, then press **Enter**.